Minhchuyentoancbn/aliens_invasion/README.md

 # aliens_invasion
-My first project building a game in PYTHON
+My first project building a game in PYTHON.